-In this article, you’ll learn what is Babcock And Wilcox Boiler its working principle, parts, advantages and more with PDF download.
+In this article, you’ll learn what is Babcock And Wilcox Boiler its working principle, parts, advantages, and more with PDF download.

 Babcock And Wilcox Boiler

 Babcock And Wilcox Boiler is a stationary water tube boiler.
-It consists of the steam-water drum. a short tube connects the steam water drum with uptake header and down header as shown in the figure.
+It consists of the steam-water drum. a short tube connects the steam water drum with the uptake header and down header as shown in the figure.
 A mud box is equipped with each down space header and the mud collected, is removed.

 There is a slow-moving chain on which coal is fed from the hopper.
-The firebricks baffle wall deflected the hot gases and helps the hot gases to leave the chimney.
+The firebricks baffle wall deflected the hot gases and help the hot gases to leave the chimney.
 The dampers are used to regulate the draught and are operated by a chain and a pulley.

 Parts of Babcock and Wilcox Boiler